 During the two and half days we spent on the lake, we did not see or hear any boat traffic and only saw four people, all at the Wilderness North lodge at Striker’s Point or at the solitary outpost connected to it.

-Not mentioned in all this is another Whitewater Lake attraction, the three cabins built by Wendell Beckwith, an eccentric American recluse on Best Island.
-He lived there for almost twenty years conducting what he considered “pure research” into the great questions of the universe of which he was able to determine that Whitewater Lake was the very center.
+Not mentioned in all this is another Whitewater Lake attraction, the three cabins on Best Island built by Wendell Beckwith, an eccentric American recluse.
+He lived there for almost twenty years (the early 1960s to 1980) conducting what he considered “pure research” into the great questions of the universe of which he was able to determine that Whitewater Lake was the very center.
 We would visit his Best Island retreat on our first day’s paddle across the lake on our way down to Whiteclay Lake.

 Day 6: Ogoki Lodge and Beckwith Cabins